New York The Ciriza Way

 Toby

-Blanca was the next cat, but she got into the habit of urinating in shoes and that was most unpleasant.
-Once Mike was going on a trip and he packed his garment bag but Blanca did her business on the bag.
+Blanca was our next cat, but she got into the habit of urinating in shoes, which was most unpleasant.
+Once Mike was getting ready for a trip, when he got out the suitcase Blanca had peed on it.
 I remember reading that baking soda would clean and take the stench out.
-What a huge mess and Mike’s black garment bag now had white powder all over it.
-It sill had that unpleasant cat urine whiff.
-I had to get rid of Blanca.
+What a huge mess I made.
+Mike’s black suitcase now had white powder all over it and it still smelled of cat urine.

 Barney Bernard Ciriza, the hole in his chest